-The Daytona Beach Symphony Society Reaches the Community in Many Different Ways.
+The Daytona Beach Symphony Society reaches the community in many different ways.
 The Symphony Society offers more than a night of beautiful music.
-We support an array of community outreach programs. . . from giving over 8,000 local students an introduction to classical music each year . . . to offering families, seniors and persons with special needs reduced prices to experience the power of 100 world-class musicians playing their hearts out on stage.
-We also encourage our young “rising stars” with recital opportunities and scholarships.
+We support an array of community outreach programs. . . from giving over 3,000 local students an introduction to classical music each year . . . to offering families, senior centers and specialty centers with special needs reduced prices to experience the power of 100 world-class musicians playing their hearts out on stage.

 Many statistics show the importance of the arts in student success.
 Here is a sample of these indicators: